brokenhappy/kotlinhax.shadowroutines/ui/coroutines-guide-ui.md

 ```

 As you can see, execution immediately continues after [launch], while the coroutine gets posted onto the main UI thread
 for execution later.
-All UI dispatchers in `kotlinx.coroutines` are implemented this way.
+All UI dispatchers in `kotlinhax.shadowroutines` are implemented this way.
 Why so?

 Basically, the choice here is between "JS-style" asynchronous approach (async actions
 are always postponed to be executed later in the event dispatch thread) and "C#-style" approach